 - 1. An application for legal aid may be made before the action has been brought or while it is pending. - 2.
-The application for legal aid must be made using a form which is published in the Official Journal of the European Union and available on the website of the Court of Justice of the European Union.
+The application for legal aid must be made using a form which is published in the Official Journal of the European Union and available on the Internet site of the Court of Justice of the European Union.
+Without prejudice to Article 74, the form must be signed by the applicant for legal aid or, if he is represented, by his lawyer.
 An application for legal aid submitted without the application form will not be taken into consideration. - 3.
 The application for legal aid must be accompanied by all information and supporting documents making it possible to assess the applicant's financial situation, such as a certificate issued by a competent national authority attesting to his financial situation. - 4.
-If the application for legal aid is made before the action has been brought, the applicant must briefly state the subject matter of the proposed action, the facts of the case and the arguments in support of the action.
+If the application for legal aid is made before the action has been brought, the applicant must briefly state the subject-matter of the proposed action, the facts of the case and the arguments in support of the action.
 The application must be accompanied by supporting documents in that regard. - 5.
 Where applicable, the application for legal aid shall be accompanied by the documents referred to in Article 51(2) and (3) and Article 78(4).
 In that case Article 51(4) and Article 78(6) shall apply. - 6.
-Where the applicant for legal aid is not represented by a lawyer, the original of the application for legal aid shall be lodged at the Registry in paper form.
-The original of the application for legal aid must bear the handwritten signature of the applicant for legal aid.

-7. The introduction of an application for legal aid shall, for the person who made it, suspend the time limit prescribed for the bringing of an action until the date of service of the order making a decision on that application or, in the cases referred to in Article 148(6), of the order designating the lawyer instructed to represent the applicant.
+If the applicant for legal aid is represented by a lawyer when the application for legal aid is lodged, Article 77 shall apply. - 7.
+The introduction of an application for legal aid shall, for the person who made it, suspend the time-limit prescribed for the bringing of an action until the date of service of the order making a decision on that application or, in the cases referred to in Article 148(6), of the order designating the lawyer instructed to represent the applicant.

-Article 148 (M5) (M6) Decision on the application for legal aid
+Decision on the application for legal aid